How Do We Write a Really Good Annual Fund Letter?

 • Share a story about a student or a teacher who embodies the school’s mission in action.

-• Show her the impact of her gift.
+• Give her an example of the impact of her gift.

 Don’t make it perfect.
 Just get a reasonable first draft on paper.
 You can polish later.

 Now write to another top donor.
 Stay with your heroes.
 As you go, you’ll sharpen your language and start to write your best work.
-You may also experience an infusion of some much-needed verve to your mood because you’ll be focused on wonderfully generous people.
+You may also experience an infusion of some much-needed verve to your mood because you’ll be focused on wonderfully generous people, remembering perhaps why you do this work.
 Your tone will be authentic and grateful, and your appeal far more compelling.

 Once you have a handful of VIP letters done, use them as the recipe to create appeals for the rest of our community.
 Work your way out from the heartbeat center of leadership donors and encourage others to join!
 You can retell the stories you chose with authority and pride.